temporalio/documentation/docs/application-development-guide.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This guide is meant to be a comprehensive overview of Temporal concepts.
+This guide is meant to provide a comprehensive overview of the structures and primitives used in Temporal Application development.

 :::info WORK IN PROGRESS